anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For this, it MUST perform pledge authorization as defined in {{Section 5.3 of RFC8995}}.
 Due to the Registrar-Agent in the middle, the registrar MUST verify in addition that

-* the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar LDevID certificate signed by the same domain owner as the registrar-own LDevID certificate;
-  TODO(RegAgt may change registrar or reg cert may change; allow for multi-registrar installations; many installations same cert)
-  //stf: Proposal
-* the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar LDevID certificate signed by the same domain owner as the registrar LDevID certificate used to sign the RVR (this accommodates domains with multiple registrars) ;
+* the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar EE certificate signed by the same domain owner as the registrar EE certificate used to sign the RVR;
-  to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
+  note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal between exchanges with the Registrar-Agent (see {{arch_nomadic}});
+  in many installations with a single registrar the contained certificate is identical to the sigining certificate
-* the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}});
+* the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent EE certificate as known by the registrar (see {{registrar_component}});
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field.
 * the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of the PVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.
-* the Registrar-Agent LDevID certificate is still valid;
+* the Registrar-Agent EE certificate is still valid;
   this is necessary to avoid that a rogue Registrar-Agent generates `agent-signed-data` objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.

 If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.